bartkl/presentations/cimug2024/index.md

 ---

-If you are interested in using LinkML or have any other questions or ideas...
+So if you are interested in using LinkML or have any other questions or ideas...
 * feel free to contact me!

 ---